You can also see this list with photos on Pinterest.

 70. "Reverend Jim, A Space Odyssey," Taxi (1979)

-axi operates on the principle that a random meeting in, say, a bar can turn one's life around.
+Taxi operates on the principle that a random meeting in, say, a bar can turn one's life around.
 And it's why so many introverts, perversely, choose to live in big cities with lots of forced interaction with other people.
+Also mentioned: "Elaine and the Lame Duck," "Blind Date," "Fledgling," Seinfeld, and The Andy Griffith Show.

 69. "Wine, Women, and Aunt Esther," Sanford and Son (1973)